 In February of 1970, when Japan signed the Nuclear Non-Proliferation Treaty (NPT), it issued a statement that it “took note” of its right to withdraw from the Treaty as provided in Article 10.
 It provides that any state may leave with prior notification if “extraordinary events, related to the subject matter of this Treaty, have jeopardized the supreme interests of its country.”

 At this very moment Japan is facing an extraordinary situation in which a singularly inhumane regime is deploying nuclear missiles in preparation for actual warfare.
 While it is argued that if Japan, as the only country to be a victim of nuclear weapons, were to withdraw from the NPT, this would inevitably lead to a worldwide wave of nuclear proliferation.
 For better or worse, Japan just does not have that kind of influence.
 The argument that sanctions by the international community will lead to the collapse of the Japanese economy is easily shown to be false by reference to the case of India.

 In September 2008, the International Atomic Energy Agency decided to give exceptional recognition within the terms of the NPT to India as a state possessing nuclear weapons along with the US, Russia, Britain, France, and China.
-This move for recognition was led by the US and the Bush government.
+This move for recognition was led by the Bush administration of the US.